ncsu-csc512-project/part1-dev/README.md

 ```
 # ./input is compiled from `inputs/input.c` using g++
+# running from the root of the valgrind dir
 $ inst/bin/valgrind --tool=branch ./input

 ==2502571== Branch, a binary profiling tool to count instructions